Multidimensional Fibonacci Coding: Zeckendorf's Theorem for Free -Modules

-since this sequence contains elements that are equal.
+For dense code, we need a one-to-one mapping.
+However, we see in Example \ref{ex:represent} that a two-sided sequence do not provide such luxury.
+Note that this is observed in the classical Fibonacci sequence as well.
+It is only when the negaFibonacci sequence is extracted from the two-sided infinite sequence

+that every integer has a unique Zeckendorf representation.
 In this subsection, we establish analogous results for Fibonacci sequences of higher order.
 The key ingredient of this development is Corollary \ref{cor:unique}, which states that binary sequences with no $k$ consecutive 1's cannot be $k$-equivalent.

-\begin{lemma} Let $a$ be an integer, and let $(\lambda_1^r)_{r\in\mathbb{Z}}$ be the primitive Fibonacci sequence of order $k$.
+\begin{lemma} Let $a$ be an integer, and let $(\lambda_k^r)_{r\in\mathbb{Z}}$ be the primitive Fibonacci sequence of order $k$.
 Then,

 \end{lemma}

 \begin{proof} We have

 \end{proof}